 - Click on "Start Comparison" and the screen and the layer list splits into two sides, the A and B sides. - Add layers and change the date for the A side in the layer list by clicking on the active/highlighted A tab.
-Do the same for the B side. - Click on the Swipe icon in the center of the screen and drag the icon back and forth sideways to see the differences between the A and B side. - You can also change the compare mode to "Opacity" where you fade between A and B and "Spy" where a spyglass is shown over the map and the tab that is active is the map, and the spyglass is the inactive tab. - Click on "Exit Comparison" to return to the regular view.
+Do the same for the B side. - Click on the Swipe icon in the center of the screen and drag the icon back and forth sideways to see the differences between the A and B side. - You can also change the compare mode to "Opacity" where you fade between the imagery in the A and B tabs and "Spy" where the active/ highlighted tab shows the main map and a spyglass shows the imagery listed in the inactive tab. - Click on "Exit Comparison" to return to the regular view.